KeithMadison/detect_mgp_implementation/README.md

 #### 2.1.
 Hough Transform Circle Detector

 The `HoughCircleDetector` class makes use of OpenCV's HoughCircles in the automated detection of circular features in images contained in some specified directory.
-This is an attempt at a literal implementation of the detector described in the J. Tollefson et.al. paper.
+This is an attempt at a literal implementation of the detector described in the J. Tollefson et al. paper.

 **Usage:**